-The route of the Erie Canalway Trail runs 365 miles in upstate New York—from Buffalo in the west to Albany in the east—linking many other communities along the way, including Rochester, Syracuse, Rome, Utica, and Schenectady.
-As of 2013, 77 percent of the trail is complete with a few remaining gaps.
+The Erie Canalway Trail will run for 365 miles in upstate New York—from Buffalo in the west to Albany in the east—linking many other communities along the way, including Rochester, Syracuse, Rome, Utica, and Schenectady.
+As of 2015, 270 miles of the trail are complete with a few remaining gaps.

 The trail follows the Erie Canal, which opened in 1825.
 At the time, railroads were just coming into vogue.
 The Mohawk and Hudson, New York’s first railroad, opened in 1831 and ran from Albany to Schenectady.
 At first, the railroads were seen as competition for the precious canal, so the state’s lawmakers only permitted trains to carry freight during the winter when the canal was closed.
 But this restriction was soon lifted and, by the late 1800s, trains had clearly won the battle of transportation supremacy.
 Today, about a third of the Erie Canalway Trail (more than 100 miles) is built on these former railways, largely consisting of the West Shore Line on the trail’s eastern end.

 As most of the trail follows these canal and rail corridors, it is nearly level with an average grade of 1 percent.
 A few steeper grades and hill climbs can be found in the Mohawk Valley section on the trail's eastern half.
 The majority of the trail is surfaced in stone dust from crushed limestone.
 In these areas, wide, non-knobby tires are preferable and the use of a hybrid or mountain bike is recommended.
 The two longest paved sections are at either end of the trail: from Albany to Schenectady and from Buffalo to Pendleton.
 There are a few on-road gaps throughout the trail, but most are easily navigable with trail signage and road markings.
 The trickiest on-road gap, which may be more difficult for novice riders, is the section through Syracuse.